Embracing Emotions in Clinical Practice

 In this course, mental health professionals will explore DEI with creator Karla McLaren, M.Ed. and DEI professionals and practitioners Sarah Alexander, LCSW and Amanda Ball, MS.

-This course includes live demonstrations to explore how emotions work together, using real-life scenarios to help participants identify mixed emotions and emotions that tend to arise in pairs, groups, and clusters.
+This course includes filmed and live demonstrations to explore how emotions work together, using real-life scenarios to help participants identify mixed emotions and emotions that tend to arise in pairs, groups, and clusters.

 Your course tuition includes a textbook that will be mailed to you: The Dynamic Emotional Integration® Workbook